-- 1. Determine the required water and agent spray rate by consulting the directions for use of the crop protection agent. - 2.
-Calculate the filling quantity or refill quantity for the area to be treated. - 3.
-Fill the machine and blend in the agent. - Agitate the spray liquid before commencing spraying operations in accordance with the instructions of the spraying agent manufacturer.
+- 1. Determine the required water and agent spray rate by consulting the directions for use for the crop protection agent. - 2.
+Calculate the filling quantity or re-fill quantity for the area to be treated. - 3.
+Fill the machine and blend in the agent. - 4.
+Agitate the spray liquid before commencing spraying operation, in accordance with the instructions of the spraying agent manufacturer.